alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-So once we get our AuthSession from `RemoteAuthProvider`, we can persist it locally with an `AuthDataStore`.
-This begs the question: "When should I cache an AuthSession?
+So once we get our AuthSession from `RemoteAuthProvider`, we can persist it locally with an `AuthDataStore` using the `save` method.

+This begs a larger question that brings us to our third and final authentication domain behavior, i.e. synchronization: "When should I cache an AuthSession?
 And when should I remove an AuthSession from cache."

-(Checkmark on Behavior 2)

 This is a larner issue requiring special attention, the challenge of synchronization.